 Though it seems incredible, you CAN Stop Bank Foreclosures and Save Your Home, but you have to act…today!

 - Do nothing and risk losing your home;

-When you call about your delinquent mortgage, you're transferred to someone whose job title is "counselor" or "customer care specialist", but this person is actually the lender's in-house collector.
-They have only one job; get you to pay up.
+When you call about your delinquent mortgage, they immediately transfer you to someone whose job title is “counselor” or “customer care specialist,” but more than likely, they transferred you to the lender’s in-house collector.
+In-house collectors have one job; get you to pay up.
 They hear the same old stories so much they no longer care and usually turn a deaf ear.
-They don't bother to really look at your situation, they just assume you are a deadbeat and treat you that way.
-Bottom line: they are not going to help you save your home!
+They don’t bother to look at your situation; they assume you are a deadbeat and treat you that way.